WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 These high-level systemic failures of timeliness, governance, and data create a dysfunctional environment that critically undermines the court’s ability to deliver just, timely, and verifiable outcomes — the very foundation of family stability.

-These high-level systemic failures of timeliness, governance, and data create a dysfunctional environment that critically undermines the court’s ability to deliver just, timely, and verifiable outcomes — the very foundation of family stability.

 ### 1.4 The Human Cost: From Statistics to Consequences

 The statistical failures translate into profound human consequences.
-A systematic search of BAILII, Find Case Law, and Court of Appeal judgments (2020-2025) using terms "transcript delay," "recording failure," "appeal deadline transcript," and "transcript refusal" **yielded no published family court cases** documenting these harms.[^1] This absence is itself evidence of the transparency gap: problems that should generate appellate precedent remain invisible.
+A systematic search of BAILII, Find Case Law, and Court of Appeal judgments (2020-2025) using terms "transcript delay," "recording failure," "appeal deadline transcript," and "transcript refusal" **yielded no published family court cases** documenting these harms (database search methodology documented in Section 7.2.2).
+This absence is itself evidence of the transparency gap: problems that should generate appellate precedent remain invisible.

 However, **the patterns are documented elsewhere**—in practitioner testimony, user forums, and the single published skeleton argument that escaped the confidentiality net.

 **Pattern 1: Appeal Rights Lost to Approval Delays**

 Multiple users on JustAnswer.co.uk (2023-2025) describe requesting transcripts within days of judgment, paying for expedited service (£700-900), then waiting weeks beyond the 21-day appeal deadline.
-Despite PD30A provisions allowing filing with notes, they report being unable to proceed without the verified record.[^2] Whether these appeals were ultimately refused cannot be verified—no published judgments exist documenting outcomes.
+Despite PD30A provisions allowing filing with notes, they report being unable to proceed without the verified record (user testimony analysed in Section 7.4).
+Whether these appeals were ultimately refused cannot be verified—no published judgments exist documenting outcomes.

 **Pattern 2: Technical Failures Without Remedy**

-Freedom of Information responses from HMCTS (Walker-2025) confirm that transcript requests are denied when "the recording was corrupted" or "recording equipment failed," but provide **no national statistics** on frequency, no documented fallback protocol, and no data on how many appeals were affected.[^3] The system knows these failures occur; it does not track their consequences.
+Freedom of Information responses from HMCTS (Walker, 2025) confirm that transcript requests are denied when "the recording was corrupted" or "recording equipment failed," but provide **no national statistics** on frequency, no documented fallback protocol, and no data on how many appeals were affected (Walker, 2025, FOI findings detailed in Section 6.1).
+The system knows these failures occur; it does not track their consequences.

 **Pattern 3: Systemic Accountability Blocked**

-The Transparency Project blog (2023-2025) documents C2 applications by journalists and researchers seeking transcripts from published judgments, often refused on grounds of "unnecessary intrusion" or party objection.[^4] The refusals themselves are typically not published, creating a recursive opacity: we know access is blocked because transparency advocates report it—but cannot cite published judicial reasoning explaining why.
+The Transparency Project blog (2023-2025) documents C2 applications by journalists and researchers seeking transcripts from published judgments, often refused on grounds of "unnecessary intrusion" or party objection (practitioner observations analysed in Section 7.3).
+The refusals themselves are typically not published, creating a recursive opacity: we know access is blocked because transparency advocates report it—but cannot cite published judicial reasoning explaining why.

 **Case Study: Taylor v Alcott (2023)—The Exception That Proves the Rule**

 The **only detailed public record** of systematic transcript refusal comes from *Taylor v Alcott* [CA-2023-000462], where appellants published their skeleton argument online for purposes of public debate—making it the rare transparency case that is itself transparent.

 The case documents **six transcript requests refused** across hearings on 17/2/22, 27/6/22, 7/9/22, 13/9/22, 22/11/22, and 8/2/23.
-Even the Father (a full party) was denied transcripts he sought for appeal purposes.[^5]
+Even the Father (a full party) was denied transcripts he sought for appeal purposes (*Taylor v Alcott* [CA-2023-000462], skeleton argument).

 Most strikingly, the court was confronted with **three different versions** of an order from 27 June 2022:
 - **Mother's counsel draft**: findings "intended to **ruin**" reputation
 - **Judge's approved judgment**: findings "intended to **damage**" reputation
-- **Sealed order**: court "**approving and supporting an invitation**" (not an order)[^6]
+- **Sealed order**: court "**approving and supporting an invitation**" (not an order) (*Taylor v Alcott* [CA-2023-000462], skeleton argument).

 Seven months later, the judge could not remember which version was accurate.
 Without the transcript—denied to all parties—verification was impossible.
-As the skeleton argument states: "The judge couldn't verify her own decision."[^7]
+As the skeleton argument states: "The judge couldn't verify her own decision."(*Taylor v Alcott* [CA-2023-000462], skeleton argument).

 The Court of Appeal case remains pending (October 2025).
 If decided in the appellants' favor, it would be the **first published precedent** establishing limits on transcript refusal.
 If refused permission to appeal, it joins the invisible majority of transcript disputes that generate no published record.